gridsome/gridsome.org/blog/2018-12-10-write-blog-with-org-for-gridsome/index.md

-# Table of Contents

-1. [Test vue with now](#org175798d)
-2. [Test nextjs with now](#org9b9b8f2)

 ---
-title: Run now test of vuejs
+title: Writing Blog with org and gridsome
 author: Xing Wenju
-excerpt: Run now test of vuejs
+excerpt: Writing Blog with org and gridsome
 date: 2018-12-10
 ---

+# Table of Contents

+1. [Test vue with now](#org175798d)
+2. [Test nextjs with now](#org9b9b8f2)

 <a id="org175798d"></a>